 In Conclusion

 Despite a rise in no-kill shelters, many animals are euthanized annually, reflecting ongoing challenges.
-Sheltered animal statistics show a critical need for dog owners to adopt from shelters to reduce animal homelessness and the number of dogs killed.
+Sheltered animal statistics show a critical need for dog owners to adopt from shelter populations to reduce animal homelessness and the number of dogs killed.
 These pet statistics underscore the importance of a comprehensive pet population study to improve outcomes for homeless pets.

 We’ll never know exactly how many animals are dying at the hands of human beings.
 But we can be a part of the solution to help these wonderful creatures stay alive and find forever homes.